Davaakhatan/fsp/memory-bank/activeContext.md

 ## Current Status
 🔨 **Development Phase - Local Testing**

-Core services are implemented and ready for local testing.
-Next step is to create API endpoints and complete the dashboard, then test locally before deploying to Vercel.
+Core services are implemented.
+Code pushed to GitHub (initial commit).
+Now continuing local development with git commits only (no pushing until ready).
+Next: create API endpoints and complete the dashboard integration.

+**Git Strategy**: Commit locally, push to GitHub only when features are complete and tested.

 ## What We Just Did